A Guide To Car Finance

-PCP is normally cheaper than HP because the motorist is not working to own the vehicle unless he or she chooses to make the final balloon payment.
+PCP is normally cheaper per month than HP because the motorist is not working to own the vehicle unless he or she chooses to make the final balloon payment.
 There are other advantages to PCP, not least that many arrangements include vehicle maintenance.

 Why should I consider one of these car finance deals?

 The outright purchase and then the running and maintenance of a new car can be too expensive for many people.
 HP and PCP agreements have made driving a new car a reality for millions of people in the UK.
-They offer a route to reduced monthly costs compared to bank loans or dealership finance.
+They offer a route to reduced monthly costs compared to car loans or dealership finance.
 You may not want to own a car outright or you may have a less-than-perfect credit history meaning that bank loans and dealership finance are unattainable.
 In both of these cases, PCP and HP might help you drive the new car of your choice.

 What are the downsides?

 Both PCP and HP are credit agreements and you should ensure that you can afford the monthly payments before entering into one of them.
 Because you don’t own the car outright until the final or balloon payment is made, if you fail to keep up with repayments then you could end up having the car repossessed.
 The typical interest costs of both of these forms of finance are higher than taking out a personal loan and buying the car outright.